erithobra/databases/sql-relational-mapping-lesson/README.md

 );
 ```

-Now to create a relationship between these two tables we will first have to add a new column in the `Students` table whici will eventually store reference to `Address` record for that student.
+Now, to create a relationship between these two tables, we will first have to add a new column in the `Students` table which will eventually store reference to `Address` record for that student.
 We will use `ALTER` to add a new column. `ALTER` keyword is used to change the description of the existing table.
 Our query will look like,

 ```
 ALTER TABLE students ADD COLUMN student_address_id INT;
 ```

 Let's go over the query, we are adding a new column of Integer datatype, named `student_address_id` to our `students` table.

 Once the column is added we can now add a foreign key constraint on this column such that `student_address_id` in `students` table will have the reference to data in `Address` table.